tonypconway/browserslist/README.md

     full or partial support for specific features.
 For example, `partially supports css-grid` will include Edge 12-15 support, as those browser versions are marked as [having partial support].
+* By Baseline feature set:
+  [Baseline] describes features that are interoperable across Chrome for Desktop and Android, Microsoft Edge, Firefox for Desktop and Android and Safari for macOS and iOS back to 2016.
+  * `baseline widely available`: select browsers that support features that were interoperable across the Baseline browser set 30 months ago.
+  * `baseline 2019`: select browsers that support features that were interoperable across the Baseline browser set at the end of 2019.
 * `browserslist config`: the browsers defined in Browserslist config.
 Useful in Differential Serving to modify user’s config like `browserslist config and fully supports es6-module`.